 1 billion kilowatt-hour of energy gets stolen every year in the Netherlands, almost exclusively for illegal weed plantations.
 On this supply if energy supply a total of 30.000 plantations can operate 24/7.
 This is about same amount of energy that is needed for the whole city of The Hague.
 An average Dutch household uses approximately 3.000 kilowatt-hour of energy.

 According to experts, Amsterdam coffeeshop owners aren’t eager to buy from sellers that come out of the south of Holland (Brabant, Limburg).
 They don’t trust the growers and dealers from the south, the weed has often been of dubious quality.
 There’s hardly any weed traffic between the southern provinces and the coffeeshops in Amsterdam.
 The owner of the coffeeshops don’t want anything to do with the (often violent) weed crime scene from the south.
 The market over there is divided between motorcycle gangs, Turkish criminal organisations and groups that can best be described as the Dutch versions of pikeys.

-So, how about hard drugs?
-Drugs like XTC, cocaine, MDMA, speed and LSD (which are all totally illegal in the Netherlands by the way).
+So, what about hard drugs?
+Drugs like XTC, cocaine, MDMA, speed and LSD (which are all illegal in the Netherlands by the way).
 We assume that those who’d like to use hard drugs in Amsterdam, have already experienced some drugs before.
 Most of the drug incidents in Amsterdam happen to those who know too little about using drugs and often it’s the hard drugs that causes damage to those people.
 Information is king with this subject!

 Smart shops – which offer organic uppers and natural hallucinogens – have long been known for selling magic mushrooms.
 But in the year 2000, the Dutch government banned them.
 Nearly 200 varieties of fungus then went on the forbidden substances list – though conspicuously missing was the magic truffle.